Slovenia :: Books

 Travel Guides

-Short descriptions of Slovenia appear in three of Lonely Planet's regional guides listed in the Overview section: Europe on a Shoestring, Eastern Europe, and the more detailed Western Balkans.
+Short descriptions of Slovenia appear in four of Lonely Planet's regional guides listed in the Overview section: Europe on a Shoestring, Eastern Europe, Mediterranean Europe, and Southeastern Europe.
 For good measure it is also included in their guide to Central Europe.

 ![]() |